MilesCy911/fraud-syndicate-simulation/docs/fraud_scenario_walkthrough.md

-# 🎯 Fraud Scenario Walkthrough – Online Gambling Syndicate

-## 🔍 Background
-A fraud syndicate was identified targeting the online gambling platform through fake account registrations and suspicious transactions.

-## 📌 Detection Strategy
-To contain the issue, a temporary SQL-based flagging rule was implemented.

----

-## 🧪 Stage 1: Initial Rule
-Accounts were flagged based on:
-- Rapid deposit and withdrawal behavior
-- Abnormal login patterns

-**Result:**
-Too many false positives, overwhelming the investigation team.

----

-## 🛂 Stage 2: Geographic Filter
-Swedish addresses were identified as a common trait.

-**SQL Rule Updated:**
-Only apply logic to accounts with a Swedish-registered address.

-**Impact:**
-Reduced workload, but still high number of irrelevant flags.

----

-## 📧 Stage 3: Email Domain Refinement
-Further analysis revealed most suspicious accounts used **Yahoo** emails.

-**SQL Rule Updated Again:**
-Added filter for `@yahoo.com` email addresses.

-**Impact:**
-Workload dropped to manageable levels.
-Syndicate contained.

----

-## ✅ Final Action:
-- SAR (Suspicious Activity Report) filed
-- SQL rule **disabled** to prevent long-term false positives

----

-## 🔁 Key Lessons
-- Layering rules improves precision
-- High-sensitivity logic must be time-limited
-- SQL + Python can work together to balance detection and workload
+🎯 Fraud Scenario Walkthrough – Online Gambling Syndicate

+🔍 Background
+A fraud syndicate was identified targeting the online gambling platform by exploiting loopholes in deposit and withdrawal behavior.
+This simulation demonstrates how fraud analysts adapt detection rules in real time.

+🧰 Setup & Simulation

+Data Source: Mock user transactions created using Python and Faker

+Platform: Simulated in Jupyter (Google Colab) using CSV + SQL rule application

+Purpose: To showcase practical fraud detection logic and Python data-generation skills

+🧪 Stage 1: Initial Rule
+Accounts were flagged if:

+Deposits were greater than 500

+Withdrawals were less than 98% of deposit

+Result:
+⚠️ Flagged 33 accounts — too many false positives, creating unnecessary workload.

+🛂 Stage 2: Geographic Filter
+Analysis revealed that all suspicious accounts originated from Sweden.

+SQL Rule Updated: Added AND country = 'Sweden'

+Result:
+✅ Reduced to 4 flagged users — still some irrelevant matches.

+📧 Stage 3: Email Domain Refinement
+Further review showed these accounts used Yahoo email addresses.

+SQL Rule Finalized: Added AND email LIKE '%@yahoo.com'

+Result:
+✅ Final list dropped to 3 accounts — manageable and focused.

+✅ Outcome

+Syndicate successfully simulated and contained

+Final logic can be deactivated once threat subsides

+Demonstrates real-world rule refinement and impact analysis